broxsss/KeywordDrivenFramework/README.md

 # KeywordDrivenFramework
-Automation of PHPTRAVEL Website in Selenium with KeywordDrivenFramework
+Automation of http://automationpractice.com/index.php Website in Selenium with KeywordDrivenFramework